DavidIfebueme/pyra/README.md

-# Pyra (WIP) – A Pythonic Smart Contract Language for the EVM
+# Pyra – Smart Contract Language for the EVM

 > A compiled, statically typed, Python-inspired smart contract language designed for the EVM.
 Pyra brings together developer ergonomics, blazing-fast execution, and gas-optimized output through zero-cost abstractions and ahead-of-time compilation.